Admission Requirements for Business Degrees

 Finance is a broad term that encapsulates a number of activities associated with banking, investments, capital markets, and monetary systems.
 Finance degrees typically involve leveraging money and financial instruments to earn a profit for an organization or its stakeholders.
 Some of the most popular finance careers include financial planner, financial analyst, investment banker, budget analyst, and credit analyst.

 Economic careers can be found in several industries including banking, accountancy, and business and financial services.
 There are also several career options in the public sector.
 Common career pathways for those with economics degrees include government economist, financial risk analyst, data analyst, economic researcher, investment analyst, and financial consultant.

 According to research, the average cost for a bachelor’s degree in the United States is $21,000 for public schools (in-state) and $48,000 for private schools.
-For online bachelor’s degrees, the average cost ranges from $39,000 – $60,500.
-While these are averages, experts warn that these numbers should be taken with a grain of salt to the large differences in prices.
+For online bachelor’s degrees, the average cost ranges from $39,000 to $60,500.
+While these are averages, experts warn that these numbers, and the difference in prices, should be taken with a grain of salt.
 The on-campus prices reflect tuition and fees only and do not reflect room and board, transportation, and other expenses, which add considerable costs.
 Aspiring college students should pay close attention to each institution and how they structure tuition, fees, and other costs.
-In addition, financial aid packages vary greatly so it is critical to understand the aid options available, as it is common for students to actually pay less out of pocket for a more expensive school due to its ability to offer generous amounts of aid.
+In addition, financial aid packages vary greatly, so it is critical to understand the aid options available, as it is common for students to actually pay less out of pocket for a more expensive school due to its ability to offer generous amounts of aid.

-There are three main categories of business degrees available for postsecondary students, ranging from bachelor’s, master’s, and doctoral.
+There are three main categories of business degrees available for postsecondary students, ranging from bachelor’s and master’s to doctoral.
 These degrees are offered in sequential order and can take anywhere from 2-8 years to obtain.

 Bachelor’s Degree in Business